 The Diploma in English & Drama aims to introduce students to the fundamentals of literary analysis.
 Students learn to deal with issues of genre and style, to apply diverse critical perspectives and to recognise the ways in which literature and theatre functions in society.

 Through a detailed study of poets, the programme explores relationship between form, content and culture in poetic art.
-In its focus on drama, the programme analyses selected plays playing close attention to issues such as theatrical practice, spectatorship and the social function of theatre.
-The diploma programme also introduces students to the world of fiction, to its formal and thematic properties and looks at facets of fiction writing such as characterisation, plot, setting and diction.
+In its focus on drama, the course analyses selected plays playing close attention to issues such as theatrical practice, spectatorship and the social function of theatre.
+This diploma also introduces students to the world of fiction, to its formal and thematic properties and looks at facets of fiction writing such as characterisation, plot, setting and diction.

-This programme offers a broad overview of the field, demonstrating the many ways in which English and Drama Studies form a basis for a spectrum of critical thinking and cultural analysis.
-The programme also entails the study of specific literary and theatrical areas.
+This course offers a broad overview of the field, demonstrating the many ways in which English and Drama Studies form a basis for a spectrum of critical thinking and cultural analysis.
+It also entails the study of specific literary and theatrical areas.
 Students taking this specialism will refine, develop and/or acquire skills in close reading and critical analysis, improve and enhance oral and written expression, and emerge with an expanded sense of imaginative and cultural possibility.

 Applications and Selections